Kate Beckinsale: 1998–2002: Move to Hollywood

 Pearl Harbor received negative reviews.
 Owen Gleiberman of Entertainment Weekly praised "the avid eyed, ruby lipped Kate Beckinsale, the rare actress whose intelligence gives her a sensual bloom; she's like Parker Posey without irony."
 A. O. Scott of The New York Times noted that "Mr. Affleck and Ms. Beckinsale do what they can with their lines, and glow with the satiny shine of real movie stars."
-However, Mike Clark of USA Today felt that the "usually appealing Kate Beckinsale" is "inexplicably submerged —like her hospital colleagues —under heaps of tarty makeup that even actresses of the era didn't wear."
+However, Mike Clark of USA Today felt that the "usually appealing Kate Beckinsale" is "inexplicably submerged – like her hospital colleagues – under heaps of tarty makeup that even actresses of the era didn't wear."
 The film was a commercial success, grossing $449 million worldwide.

 Beckinsale's second film appearance of 2001 was in the romantic comedy Serendipity, as the love interest of John Cusack.
 It was filmed directly after Pearl Harbor and Beckinsale found it "a real relief to return to something slightly more familiar."
 Turan praised the "appealing and believable" leads, adding that Beckinsale "reinforces the strong impression she made in Cold Comfort Farm, The Golden Bowl, and The Last Days of Disco" after "recovering nicely" from her appearance in the much-maligned Pearl Harbor.
 Claudia Puig of USA Today felt that "Beckinsale's talents haven't been mined as effectively in any other film since Cold Comfort Farm."
-McCarthy found her "energetic and appealing" while Elvis Mitchell of The New York Times described her as "luminous but determined."
+McCarthy found her "energetic and appealing."
+Elvis Mitchell of The New York Times described her as "luminous but determined."
 In an uncomplimentary review of the film, Roger Ebert described her as "a good actress, but not good enough to play this dumb."
-The film has grossed over $77 million at the worldwide box office.
+The film grossed over $77 million at the worldwide box office.

 In 2002, Beckinsale starred in Lisa Cholodenko's Laurel Canyon, as a strait-laced academic who finds herself increasingly attracted to her free-spirited future mother-in-law.
 The independent film was another opportunity for Beckinsale to work with Christian Bale, her Prince of Jutland co‑star.
 She found their sex scene awkward because she knew Bale well: "If it was a stranger, it would have been easier."
 While Frances McDormand's performance as Bale's mother was widely praised, Beckinsale received negative reviews.
 Holden found the film "superbly acted, with the exception of Ms. Beckinsale, whose tense, colourless Alex conveys no inner life."
 Critic Lisa Schwarzbaum was unimpressed by the "tedious" characters and criticised "the fussy performances of Bale and Beckinsale" in particular.
-The film has grossed over $4 million worldwide.
+The film grossed over $4 million worldwide.